All Collections

 Sometimes your car breaks down, your little one doesn’t feel well, or something urgent comes up forcing you to call out of a shift.

-We understand emergencies happen, but when callouts happen repeatedly, they become a problem.
 When creating a callout policy we spoke with many nurses and facilities to create a policy that is fair and flexible.
-We hope you feel the same 💙.
+We hope you feel the same 💙

 What is a callout?